-Unlimited Resources Corporation designs a lot of complete best dating app in london systems.
+Unlimited Resources Corporation designs a lot of complete tire recycling equipment systems.
 We recently built a system to take the two inch chips from an existing tire shredding operation on down to ¼ inch mulch.
 This system took over two months to build and involved a large number of components.
 Some of these components were items we had in stock from plant dismantling or other purchases.
 Some were machines that we completely rebuilt so as to be like new.
 And many of the material movement components were constructed in our shop.

 The front end of the system was a Granutech/Saturn Model 80 grizzly.
 We tore this machine down to the bare bones and rebuilt it.
 We sent the rotor away to have it balanced.
 At 18,000 pounds for the rotor alone, very specialized equipment was required and we used an electrical shop in Illinois to dynamically balance it.
 Of course upon reassembly we put in all new bearings and seals.
 We also modified the existing rotor design to a brand new star design hard faced to make it run cooler and increase its operating life.